dishak11/Cache-Manager/README.md

 ## Unit tests

-To run the unit tests, simply execute:
+To run the unit tests, simply be in `build` directory and execute:

 ```
-./cache_test
+cd test
+./cache_main_test
+./reader_test
+./writer_test
+./cache_manager_test
 ```

 This will run a series of tests to validate the functionality and correctness of the Cache-Manager program.